johan--/seochecker/README.md

 ## Caveats

-* Google returns only 64 results; I think this is Google's limitation and I haven't found an easy way to bypass it (although I'm sure there is one).
+* Google returns only 64 results; I think this is Google's limitation and I haven't found an easy way to bypass that (although I'm sure there is way to have more than 64 results returned).
 * `Result` model doesn't have any validations (it should have them).
-* There should be a config/database.yml file with database access credentials (since my local MySQL installation has an empty root password, I decided to skip it).
+* There should be a `config/database.yml` file with database access credentials (since my local MySQL installation has an empty root password, I decided to skip it).
 * There are no integration/acceptance specs going through the full stack (there should be at least one).
 On the other hand, running this locally is a kind of an acceptance test.
-* My Bing's API key is hardcoded in the `bing.rb`; Proper way would be to extract it into a separate file outside of git (this is intentional, so that you can run the app without too many "installation" steps).
+* My Bing's API key is hardcoded in the `bing.rb` (and exposed publicicly on GitHub ;) A proper way would be to extract it into a separate file outside of git (this is intentional, so that you can run the app without too many "installation" steps).
-* It does not check if Bing returned less than 50 results and will issue a second query (with offset = 50), to fetch the 2nd (empty) results page
+* It does not check if Bing returned less than 50 results and will issue a second query (with offset = 50), to fetch the 2nd (empty) results page.
-* It does not use any form of html escaping (valid for the `description` attribute mostly), so html tags are stored directly in the database.
+* It does not use any form of HTML escaping (valid for the `description` attribute mostly), so HTML tags are stored directly in the database.
 This is potentially a security issue.
-* CSV export uses commas, which are also present in `description` field.
+* CSV export uses commas, which are also present in the `description` field.
 This is not a problem as it's the last field, but there might be a problem if there is a comma in the `title` field.
 Adding some escaping might be helpful.
 * Bing uses some magic (probably by geolocating my IP address), to present me with results coming mostly from my country.
 Not sure if that's what you want.
 * I'm using threads very conservatively, only spawning two of them (one for each